Gurubalan-GIT/chrome-extentions-with-react/README.md

 ### In-Depth actions

 So what if you want to implement a complex extension with many components and styles?
-Well this is possible but with the cost of it having breaking during run-time.
+Well this is possible but with the cost of it breaking during run-time.
 This is solved by encapsulating each component inside a react-frame so that the **CSS** and **JS** are encapsulated to each component.

 - [React-Frame ~ npm](https://www.npmjs.com/package/react-frame-component)
 - [React-Frame ~ github](https://github.com/ryanseddon/react-frame-component)